pantheon-systems/documentation/source/content/guides/fastly-pantheon/06-fastly-sftp.md

 anchorid: fastly-sftp
 ---

 This section provides information on integrating your Fastly account on Pantheon with your SFTP server.
+SFTP integration can be a good solution if you are looking to capture your site's analytics.

 ## Before You Begin